-This paper answers in the negative the question posed in the title.
+WN: This paper highlighted below answers in the negative the question posed in the title.
 It was written by Pamela Eisenbaum, Pauline scholar, practising Jew, feminist, and professor at a Christian seminary.
 She subsequently wrote Paul was not a Christian: The Original Message of a Misunderstood Apostle.

 I have a passionate interest in the apostle Paul.
 Many people think this passion is unusual because I am a Jew not a Christian.
 What’s more, I like to think of myself as a feminist.
 What’s a nice Jewish feminist doing studying the apostle Paul?
 After all, from a Jewish perspective, Paul is a heretic who had a demented view of Judaism.
 From a feminist perspective, Paul is an ally of Christian conservatives who wish to keep women in a subordinate position to men.

 Nevertheless, my interest derives naturally from my professional commitments.
 I am a Jewish New Testament scholar who teaches in a Christian seminary,. and, after some years of studying and teaching Paul, I have come to the conclusion that Paul was a committed, well-intentioned Jew, even if the subsequent uses of his teachings were abominable where Jews and women are concerned…

 Please click on: Is Paul the Father of Misogyny and Antisemitism?